 Over the past couple of months, owners Binh Pham and Joe Rodgers have transformed the former Growlers Hawthorne space into the freshly remodeled Growler’s Taproom.
 In this transition Pham and Rodgers have transformed the once growler fill shop into a full beer bar.
 The new business will still fill growlers in your own container along with new smaller sized Crowlers in 8oz, 12oz and 16oz cans.
 However the focus on the new business will to feature beer that is consumed on premise and inside its newly added beer garden.

-During this change over the two business partners brought in Jim Parker to help run the taproom and its beer purchasing.
-Prior to coming to Growler’s Taproom, Parker had previously worked at Baerlic Brewing for the past few years.
+During this change over the two business partners brought in Jim Parker to assist in the taproom as Ruby Fusaro continues on as the beer buyer.
+Prior to coming to Growler’s Taproom, Parker previously worked at Baerlic Brewing for the past few years.
 In his position at Baerlic he was part of the brewery’s distribution team.
 In a nutshell he was the person that did sales and delivered kegs to the brewery’s accounts.
 Baerlic is similar to many other breweries that self distribute its beer and do not rely on an outside beer distributor to do so.

 So to bring to light many of these smaller breweries that also self distribute, Growler’s Taproom will present its first DIY Invitational on Saturday, September 9-10, 2017.
 The DIY in DIY Invitational stands for Deliver It Yourself!

 The two-day event will feature beers from 30 self-distributed breweries, four self-distributed cideries, four self-distributed kombucha brewers and a self-distributed ginger beer brewer.
 Admission into the DIY Invitational is free and all beers, ciders, kombuchas and soda will be available in 4, 12 and 16-ounce sizes.